 Grab a slice of some Chicago-style stuffed pizza at Giordano’s.
 Founded in 1974, their deep-dish pizza has become so famous, brothers Efren and Joseph Boglio have expanded their enterprise to 65 different locations across the US.
 Kudos to you if you can finish a personal pan pizza: only professional pizza lovers need apply.
 Just look at that cheese pull…

 Point Of Interest/Sculpture: Cloud Gate

-This Anish Kapoor piece was installed in 2006, and is affectionately nicknamed The Bean because of its shape (a nickname Kapoor originally disliked but has now grown fond of!).
-It’s the focal point of the AT&T Plaza at Millennium Park – head down to get an obligatory photo of your reflection in it for your Instagram.
+This Anish Kapoor sculpture was installed in 2006, and is affectionately nicknamed The Bean because of its shape (a name Kapoor initially disliked, but has now grown fond of!)
+It’s the focal point of the AT&T Plaza at Millennium Park, steps in front of the Art Institute of Chicago.
+Get your obligatory reflection photo for your Instagram feed.